Partitions in quantum theory: Conclusion

 We only provided a theory of partitions into `eternal subsystems', in the sense that there was no attempt here to consider `$A$ at $t_1$' as a different subsystem than `$A$ at $t_2$'.
 Yet, there is reasonable conceptual ground to hold that these constitute different loci of intervention.
 Following this cue would lead to a theory of `time-thin subsystems' -- which should more aptly be called `events' --, a prospect which we think holds both great potential for discoveries, and major technical challenges.
 In particular, this would be the proper way to frame the `spacetime repartitions' that we hinted at in our brief introductory discussion of the Quantum Switch controversy, and to bridge with the framework of time-delocalised subsystems \cite{oreshkov2019time, Wechs2022, wechs2024}.
 This might also connect with the argument made in Ref.\ \cite{Franzman2024} that partitions should be evolving in time.

+Another interesting direction for future research would be to explore whether there exists an algebraic characterisation of fully representable partitions: are there some algebraic conditions on a partition (requesting e.g.\ commutation between the algebras corresponding to various parts) that are satisfied if and only if the partition is fully representable?
+This would provide an enlightening interpretation of the existence of an underlying Hilbert space structure as equivalent to specific morphological properties.
+Despite our best efforts, however, we have so far not been able to pin down such a characterisation.
+It is possible that none exists, which would entail that `good behaviour' at the Hilbert space level has no meaning at the morphological level.

-Another interesting direction for further research could be to lift our self-imposed restraint from entering too much the realm of operational justifications for framing subsystems as sub-C* algebras.
+Finally, it would be important to lift our self-imposed restraint from entering too much the realm of operational justifications, for instance through seeing how the ideas of Ref.~\cite{Ormrod2025} could be extended to justify our definition of multipartitions.
 More generally, investigating how this paper's ideas can or cannot extend to operational frameworks, in which subsystems are defined through subsets of quantum \textit{transformations} and the commutation thereof \cite{Kraemer2017, chiribella2018}, would be important.
 An idea to bring in further operational considerations while keeping the structural power of algebraic approaches would be to investigate whether the requirement of commutation between subalgebras could be replaced with \textit{commutation up to a global phase}, since the latter is operationally meaningless.